Who Pays Self-Employment Tax?

 Wrong Treatment of Employees as Independent Contractors

-If an taxpayer is receives a Form 1099-MISC from the individual or firm for whom they worked, i.e., they are being treated as an independent contractor, but the taxpayer believes they should be treated as an employee, they have two choices:
+If a taxpayer receives a Form 1099-MISC or NEC from the individual or firm for whom they worked, they are being treated as an independent contractor.
+If the taxpayer believes they should be treated as an employee, they have two choices:

 - Consider themselves to be self-employed, file Schedule C or Schedule F as appropriate, along with Schedule SE, and pay self-employment (SE) tax on the earnings, or

 - File Form SS-8, Determination of Worker Status for Purposes of Federal Employment Taxes and

 Income Tax Withholding, after which the IRS will determine if the worker should have been treated as an employee, along with tax withholding and paying one-half of the employee's FICA.

 Note: This article presents general information regarding Schedule SE.
 It is not intended as tax advice.
 The IRS information below is both helpful and authoritative.